Plenary Presentations (Main stage)

 Join Taylor University professor Rachel Smith as she hosts a panel discussion on the three international art seminars and exhibitions sponsored by the Nagel Institute since 2008: The Charis Seminar (Indonesia, 2008), R5: South Africa (2013), and Matter and Spirit (China, 2018).
 The session will explore the international state of the arts, the vision of Christian cultural engagement in these countries, and the impact of these seminars on the artists involved.
 Session participants include Seminar director, Rachel Smith, and a selection of previous seminar participants.

 Art as an Open Door to the Great Commission

 Join representatives of three international missions organizations as they discuss their experience in art-related mission projects.
-The session will include a moderated discussion and audience Q & A. Session participants include Rachel Smith, Anthony Vasquez, Matt Carson, and Geneine Carson.
+The session will include a moderated discussion and audience Q & A. Session participants include Rachel Smith, Anthony Vasquez, Matt Carson, Betsy Melchers, and Geneine Carson.

 Creative Practices for Visual Artists

 Join Bethel University faculty member Ken Steinbach as he discusses insights from his recently published book Creative Practices for Visual Artists (Routledge).
 Developed from interviews with over 75 mid-career artists, Steinbach examines the methods and approaches highly successful artists use to stay creatively robust.
 Session Leader: Ken Steinbach.

 Renovation Lessons: Art and Faith through Deconstruction and Reconstruction

 Join New York-based artist and former CIVA Board Chair Wayne Adams as he creates a safe space for conversation about what it means to question, deconstruct, and rebuild one’s artist practice and faith (sometimes simultaneously).
 Question considered will include: What is a “faith deconstruction”?
 How to maintain and question one’s faith at the same time?
 How can I make art while disillusioned with the art world or art market?
 Sources will be drawn from contemporary and historical theology, contemporary and modern art, and the presenter’s repeated attempts and failures.
 Session Leader: Wayne Adams.

 Was God Dead?
 Biblical Imagination in German Expressionist Prints